IanLynnEE/pathological-voice-classification/README.md

 ## Reproduction

-To reproduce the best results, which were achieved by two random forest classifiers with the vocal-tract-area (VTA) estimator [1], follow the instructions below.
-Key model parameters are listed in `config.py`, with `eval()` and `pickle` used in the code. **Users are solely responsible for verifying the correctness and safety of all code and arguments.**
+The best results on the private test set was achieved by two random forest classifiers with the vocal-tract-area (VTA) estimator [1].
+Tuned Hyperparameters are listed in `config.py`.
+For convenience, `eval()` and `pickle` were used in the code. **Users are solely responsible for verifying the correctness and safety of all code and arguments.**

 ```shell
 python3 train_rf.py \